 #3 Ibanez GIO GN20Z

-Ibanez is another one of those companies that make guitars in all kinds of price points.
+Ibanez is another one of those companies that make guitars at all kinds of price points.
 Ibanez’s entry level GIO series has some really good quality guitars in the lineup, built specifically for Metal.

-Ibanez over the years has endorsed some of the biggest Metal artists in the world.
+Ibanez over the years has endorsed some of the biggest metal artists in the world.
 Ibanez provides instruments for everyone from Steve Vai to Korn!
-The Japanese made, top-of the-line instruments, are a little out of reach for a budget-minded beginner, unfortunately.
+The Japanese-made, top-of-the-line instruments, are a little out of reach for a budget-minded beginner, unfortunately.

 The GIO RG series has:

 - Bound Purpleheart wood fret boards